GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

   - `debug`, optional, default value is `false`.
 If it's set as `true`, the request is validated but not executed.
 Only errors are returned.
   - `adsConfig`, configuration items for [click conversions][click_conversion]:
-    - `conversion_action`, Resource name of the conversion action in the format `customers/${customerId}/conversionActions/${conversionActionId}`.
+    - `conversionAction`, Resource name of the conversion action in the format `customers/${customerId}/conversionActions/${conversionActionId}`.
-    - `conversion_value`, The default value of the conversion for the advertiser
+    - `conversionValue`, The default value of the conversion for the advertiser
-    - `currency_code`, The default currency associated with conversion value;
+    - `currencyCode`, The default currency associated with conversion value;
       ISO 4217 3 character currency code e.g. EUR, USD.
-    - `user_identifier_source`: If you uploaded user identifiers in the conversions, you need to specify the [source][user_identifier].
+    - `userIdentifierSource`: If you uploaded user identifiers in the conversions, you need to specify the [source][user_identifier].
-    - `custom_variable_tags`: An array of custom variable tags.
+    - `customVariableTags`: An array of custom variable tags.
 The related key-value pairs should be available in data.
+    - `consent`: Optional.
+The default consent setting for the event.
+The `consent` in each conversion data will overwrite the value here.

 [click_conversion]: https://developers.google.com/google-ads/api/reference/rpc/latest/ClickConversion
 [user_identifier]: https://developers.google.com/google-ads/api/reference/rpc/latest/UserIdentifier